FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/networking_port_v2.html.markdown

 * `fixed_ip` - (Optional) An array of desired IPs for this port.
 The structure is described below.

-* `allowed_address_pairs` - (Optional) An IP/MAC Address pair of additional IP
+* `allowed_address_pairs` - (Optional) An array of IP/MAC Address pairs of additional IP
     addresses that can be active on this port.
 The structure is described below.

 * `value_specs` - (Optional) Map of additional options.

 The `fixed_ip` block supports:

 * `subnet_id` - (Required) Subnet in which to allocate IP address for this port.

 * `ip_address` - (Optional) IP address desired in the subnet for this port.
 If you don't specify `ip_address`, an available IP address from the specified subnet will be allocated to this port.

 The `allowed_address_pairs` block supports:

 * `ip_address` - (Required) The additional IP address.
+The value can be an IP Address or a CIDR, and can not be *0.0.0.0*.
+A server connected to the port can send a packet with source address which matches one of the specified allowed address pairs.
+    It is recommended to configure an independent security group for the port if a large CIDR block (subnet mask less than 24) is configured.

 * `mac_address` - (Optional) The additional MAC address.